jpark-dev/jpark-dev/README.md

     - Mentored students on JavaScript ES6, Node/Express, and HTML5/CSS3/Flexbox for daily exercises and projects.
     - Assisted 10-20 students online per week by showing best practices with code reviews and pair programming.
-      - "Super explanations & super friendly !
+    - "Super explanations & super friendly!
 10/10."
     - "VERY helpful, made sure I knew what was going on."
   </details>

 - 👯 Worked as a **Full Stack Java web developer for 1 year**.